 - We monitor progress of PASSE implementation to make sure you get the person-centered services and resources you need to live in the community.

 - We make sure that people with disabilities know what services are available under Medicaid and its various programs.

-- We help individuals with appeals to the PASSE regarding services.
+- We assist individuals with appeals of ineligibility and adverse actions to the PASSE regarding services.

 - We help children with disabilities get access to services through the Early Periodic Screening, Diagnosis, and Treatment (EPSDT) mandate.

 - We assist Medicaid recipients with accessing assistive technology to advance independent living.